Payable on Death Accounts Can Increase FDIC Insurance

 - $250,000 money market account, payable on death to Elizabeth Smith

 - $250,000 savings account, payable on death to Heather Smith

-By doing this, if the bank were to fail in a catastrophic collapse, the FDIC would come in and restore the entire $1,250,000, which is 5x the ordinary coverage limits!
-To test if you are doing it correctly, take a moment to play around with the FDIC EDIE calculator (EDIE is short for "Electronic Deposit Insurance Estimator"), which will let you run scenarios to see if you are protecting your assets by showing how much cash you would recover in a bank closing.
+By doing this, if the bank were to fail in a catastrophic collapse, the FDIC would come in and restore the entire $1,250,000—five times the ordinary coverage limits.
+To test if you are doing it correctly, take a moment to play around with the FDIC EDIE calculator (Electronic Deposit Insurance Estimator), which will let you run scenarios to see if you are protecting your assets by showing how much cash you would recover in a bank closing.

 A Handful of Drawbacks to Payable on Death Accounts

 As with all things in life, there are some drawbacks to using the payable on death designation to increase your FDIC insurance limits on things such as savings accounts or certificates of deposit.
-Many states around the country have very strong laws on the process that must be followed if you ever change your mind and want to change the designated beneficiary on a payable on death account.
-Other parts of the country may even give you an odd look if you request such an account.
-Instead, you have to tell them you want a "Totten Trust."
+Many states around the country have specific laws on the process that must be followed if you change your mind and want to change the designated beneficiary on a payable on death account.

 Just remember: You cannot override your payable on death instructions, which are a type of revocable living trust, with a will.
 If you name your son as the beneficiary on the account form, and then later leave the money to your daughter in your will, your daughter is going to receive nothing.